PTB-M4D/PyDynamic/README.md

 <p align="justify">
-The goal of this package is to provide a starting point for users in metrology and related areas who deal with time-dependent i.e., *dynamic*, measurements.
+The goal of this package is to provide a starting point for users in metrology and related areas who deal with time-dependent i.e., <i>dynamic</i>, measurements.
 The initial version of this software was developed as part of a joint research project of the national metrology institutes from Germany and the UK, i.e.
 <a href="https://www.ptb.de/cms/en.html">Physikalisch-Technische Bundesanstalt</a>